-In the absence of more detailed mapping, the boundaries of the a) Environmentally Sensitive Areas, as shown on Schedules 'B', 'C1', 'D1', and 'E1' will be used as guides for the preparation of the Zoning By-law to implement this Plan.
+a) In the absence of more detailed mapping, the boundaries of the Environmentally Sensitive Areas, as shown on Schedules 'B', 'C1', 'D1', and 'E1' will be used as guides for the preparation of the Zoning By-law to implement this Plan.
 Minor alterations to the boundaries shown on Schedules 'B', 'C1', 'D1', and 'E1' resulting from more detailed information or mapping will not require an amendment to this Plan provided the general intent of the Plan is maintained.
 When more detailed mapping becomes available, the Township will amend this Plan and the implementing zoning by-law where required.
-Building setbacks will be imposed from the margins of Environmentally Sensitive Areas to the extent or severity of the sensitivity as established in an Environmental Impact Assessment prepared to the satisfaction of the Cataragui Region Conservation Authority, the Quinte Region Conservation Authority and the Township.
+Building setbacks will be imposed from the margins of Environmentally Sensitive Areas to the extent or severity of the sensitivity as established in an Environmental Impact Assessment prepared to the satisfaction of the Township and the Conservation Authority.